kemlyn/bowling/README.md

 The player has a spare if the knocks down all 10 pins with the two rolls of a frame.
 The bonus for that frame is the number of pins knocked down by the next roll (first roll of next frame).

-### 10th frame

-If the player rolls a strike or spare in the 10th frame they can roll the additional balls for the bonus.
-But they can never roll more than 3 balls in the 10th frame.
-The additional rolls only count for the bonus not for the regular frame count.

 ### Gutter Game

 A Gutter Game is when the player never hits a pin (20 zero scores).

-### Perfect Game

-A Perfect Game is when the player rolls 12 strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame).
-The Perfect Game scores 300 points.